skovy/skovy.dev/content/blog/using-component-dot-notation-with-typescript-to-create-a-set-of-components/index.md

 }
 ```

-It does not enforce or stop usage of using `Flex.Item` outside of `Flex,` but
+It does not enforce or stop usage of using `Flex.Item` outside of `Flex`, but
 since it is a sub-component, it does imply to any developer that may be using it
 that it should only be used as a child of `Flex`.
-Additionally, with this
-technique there is only a _single_ entry point to use the flex components.
-It
-doesn’t matter if the `Flex.Item` component definition and logic is in the same
-file as `Flex`, in a sibling file or in a nested directory.
-The underlying
-implementation and file structure can be changed at any time because the only
-public contract is the export of `Flex`.
-This reduces the "public" API surface
-area as compared to importing every component individually where a change in
-implementation or file structure will break existing usages.

 ### 🚢 Single Imports

-As mentioned above, there is only a single imported component which is elegant
-and clean.
-Once the top-level component has been imported
-(eg: `import { Flex } from "flex"`) you don't have to worry about adding or
-removing anything from this import statement.
-Depending on the number of
-components, this can save several lines at the top of the file.
-More
+With this technique there is only a _single_ entry point to use the flex
+components.
+It doesn’t matter if the `Flex.Item` component definition and logic
+is in the same file as `Flex`, in a sibling file, or in a nested directory.
+The
+underlying implementation and file structure can be changed at any time because
+the only public contract is the export of `Flex`.
+This reduces the "public" API
+surface area as compared to importing every component individually where a
+change in implementation or file structure will break existing usages.

-importantly, as this feature evolves over time and pieces are added and removed
+As a feature evolves over time and pieces are added and removed due to changing
-due to changing requirements, the import remains entirely unchanged and reduces
+requirements, the import can remain unchanged which can reduce noise in changes
-import noise in subsequent code reviews.
+to imports.

 ### 🔍 Discoverability

 If there are **“n”** components in a set, a developer will have to memorize all
 **“n”** of those component names to know which to import or go file spelunking
-to find the component they actually need.
+to find the component they need.
 However, with component dot notation,
 only the top-level component needs to be remembered and all component options
 will be suggested following the dot!
 There’s no need to memorize.
 This also
 improves discoverability of _all_ components available that may not have been known.